duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 # AMOD18 cSLAM {#demo-cslam status=draft}

 This is the description of the cSLAM (Centralized Simultaneous Localization And Mapping) demo.
-This demo allows a duckiebot to localize itself, while the watchtowers and duckiebots work together to build a map of the arena.
-The task is achieved by using the camera of the duckiebot, together with watchtowers located along the path, to detect AprilTags attached to the tiles, the traffic signs, and the duckiebot itself.
+This demo allows a Duckiebot to localize itself, while the watchtowers and Duckiebots work together to build a map of the arena.
+The task is achieved by using the camera of the Duckiebot, together with watchtowers located along the path, to detect AprilTags attached to the tiles, the traffic signs, and the Duckiebot itself.

 <div class='requirements' markdown="1">